 Learn about same day crowns and porcelain onlays from Wrentham area dentist using CEREC technology

-At Dr. Ross Palioca’s practice, patients in Wrentham, MA and the surrounding areas can enjoy the advantages of quality care and attention by a dental professional who has years of experience.
+At Dr. Rawat’s practice, patients in Wrentham, MA and the surrounding areas can enjoy the advantages of quality care and attention by a dental professional who has years of experience.
 At Advanced Dental Practices, we provide solutions for individuals who want to achieve beautiful, healthy smiles for life.
-By investing in CEREC technology in his practice, Dr. Ross Palioca can provide same day restorations such as porcelain crowns, inlays, and onlays to repair the smile.
+By investing in CEREC technology in his practice, Dr. Rawat can provide same day restorations such as porcelain crowns, inlays, and onlays to repair the smile.

 What are dental restorations?

 Dental restorations are porcelain pieces made to repair the smile when damage has occurred.
 Chips and cracks can cause the dental pulp inside of the tooth to become exposed, increasing the risk of disease or infection.
 Patients who have had procedures such as root canal therapy may require the placement of a dental restoration such as a crown because the treatment can make a tooth brittle, causing it to become more susceptible to further damage.
 Dr. Rawat can advise patients as to the times when restorations such as dental crowns may be beneficial.